 Two pilot studies were conducted in university settings for the purpose of testing an information culture assessment toolkit.
 The university records managers who carried out the investigation approached the fieldwork ethnographically, in the sense that they were interested in the perspectives of their end users, and tried to understand their information cultures, rather than imposing their recordkeeping concepts and procedures.

 Information culture analysis was of practical utility in large complex organisations, providing an insight into behaviours, motivations, and most importantly promoted reflection and dialogue among organisational actors.

 The paper raises awareness of the diversity of professional skills and knowledge required by records practitioners.
 It emphasises that to remain relevant to their organisations, records managers have to be receptive and sensitive to cultural influences.

-Oliver, G., Foscarini, F., Sinclair, C., Nicholls, C. and Loriente, L. (2018), "Ethnographic sensitivity and current recordkeeping", Records Management Journal, Vol. 28 No. 2, pp. 175-186. https://doi.org/10.1108/RMJ-08-2017-0021
+Oliver, G., Foscarini, F., Sinclair, C., Nicholls, C. and Loriente, L. (2018), "Ethnographic sensitivity and current recordkeeping: Applying information culture analysis in the workplace", Records Management Journal, Vol. 28 No. 2, pp. 175-186. https://doi.org/10.1108/RMJ-08-2017-0021

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited